jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 }</script>
 </figure>

+I optimised the SVG using [SVGOMG](https://jakearchibald.github.io/svgomg/), but WebP seems like a better option (which I created using [Squoosh](https://squoosh.app/)).

 But the real problem here is that it's inlined.
-"Inlining" means that rather than have the resource in a separate file, it's including in the HTML.
+"Inlining" means, rather than have the resource in a separate file, it's including in the HTML.
 Inlining is great for removing the request/response overhead for blocking or key assets.
 The downside of inlining is the browser has to download it all before it gets to the next thing in the markup.

 In this case, it's a logo that appears far down the page, but it ends up using bandwidth that could be better used for urgent resources like the CSS.